VenDoesStuff/InfiniteDekuHopping/README.md

 Changes include:

-- Infinite hopping on Water by holding Z.
+- Infinite hopping on Water by holding A.

 - Swimming when landing in water after using all deku hops.
     (This is toggleable for people who wish to void instead)